shrutikapoor08/devjoke/README.md

 #### Send me a PR if you know a good Dev Joke.

 * * *

+📄 Documentation is like sex.

+When it's good, it's very good.
+When it's bad, it's better than nothing. 🤷

+***

 99 year old man dying

 man: Oh!
 God, Save Me!!